Fabloans/Janitor/README.md

 Setting up the Janitor - Discord Bot:

-- Got to the Discord developer Portal. (https://discord.com/developers)
+- Got to the Discord developer portal: https://discord.com/developers
-- Sign in with your Account.
+- Sign in with your account.
-- Create a New Application.
+- Create a new application.
-- Under OAuth2 Check the Bot.
+- Under OAuth2, check the bot:
 ![image](https://github.com/Fabloans/Janitor/assets/93011108/0c6414dd-92a9-4cca-8543-dc8d5dfda365)
 - After that a window should appear.
-Check the following Permissions
+Check the following permissions:
 ![image](https://github.com/Fabloans/Janitor/assets/28175673/be634b00-f3dc-4c97-89c1-852b16d829be)

 - Copy the generated link.
-This will be the link so the Bot can be added to your Server.
+This will be the link so the bot can be added to your server.

-- Under the Category Bot Create and Copy the Bot Token.
+- Under the category "Bot" create and copy the bot token.
 The token needs to be pasted in the "./Janitor.Core/config.json" document.
 Example: "{
 	"Token": "xxx"
 }"

-- After that you can run the Bot.
+- After that you can run the bot.
 Have fun.

 When adding the bot to your server, it will create the essential roles "Role Manager" and "Friend".
 There are two optional roles "Janitor" and "Guest" which you can create manually.